Spa Business Plan Template & Example

 Customer Segmentation

-The Company will primarily target the following three customer segments:
+The spa will primarily target the following three customer segments:

 1. Soccer/stay-at-home moms: The town has a large population of stay-at-home moms who are active in the school and community.
-These moms seek beauty services on a regular basis.
+These moms seek spa services regularly.
 Winning the loyalty of a mother often includes winning the business of her children and husband as well.
-These women are well-connected to each other and as such are a prime source of referral business.
-[Company name] expects to regularly acquire new customers from referrals.
+These women are well-connected to each other and, as such, are a prime source of referral business.
+[Spa name] expects to regularly acquire new customers from referrals.

-1. Professionals: [Company name] is located along a well-traveled commute route.
-By offering convenient location and exceptional service to the customer, [Company name] will draw in working men and women who need to look professional for work.
+1. Professionals: [Spa name] is located along a well-traveled commute route.
+By offering a convenient location and exceptional customer service, [Spa name] will draw in working men and women who need to look professional for work.

 1. Students: There are multiple high schools and middle schools located in the surrounding area.
-These students still live on their parents’ income and can therefore afford to pay for higher-quality services than discounters provide.
-In particular, [Company name] can expect to generate significant seasonal business based on the beauty needs of the local youth culture.
+These students still live on their parents’ income and can, therefore, afford to pay for higher-quality spa services than discounters provide.
+In particular, [Spa name] can expect to generate significant seasonal business based on the beauty needs of the local youth culture.

 V. Competitive Analysis

-The following retailers are located within a 5-mile radius of [Company Name], thus providing either direct or indirect competition for customers:
+The following retailers are located within a 5-mile radius of [Spa Name], thus providing either direct or indirect competition for customers:

 Joe’s Beauty Salon